 - Any special requests must be made to us in writing (e.g. special assistance, dietary requirements).
 These will be passed on to our partners but cannot be guaranteed.

 - Your holiday must be paid for by the due date.
 This date is printed on your invoice and is 10 weeks prior to your departure.
 Failure to comply may result in your holiday being cancelled.
 Balances can be paid by cheque, bank draft, bank transfer, debit or credit card.
-A 2% surcharge applies to all payments made by credit card.
 No surcharge applies to debit card payments.

 - Your travel documents will be emailed to the address given at the time of booking approximately 10 days prior to your departure.